ZedrikCayne/crankshaft/README.md

 ## Mac Users

 The Makefile contains a line for the SSL_LOCATION where your openssl libs (version 3) are installed.
 Currently homebrew puts them in /opt/homebrew/Cellar/openssl@3/<version> but depending on the age of your mac, phase of the moon and how recently you sacrificed a chicken to the gods this might not be correct.
-So far openssl is the only third party library that we use that is not included other than sqlite (We download a version that we know to be good directly from the sqlite folks and compile it in)
+So far openssl is the only third party library that we use that is not included.
+(We've vendor'd in a particular version of sqlite.)

 ## Windows Users